The Champions League Swiss Model: How the competition will change from 2024/2025

-Whilst it may generate unjust circumstances such as Liverpool finishing seventh with Everton in fifth but the Reds qualifying for Europe ahead of their Merseyside rivals, it remains that if a team finish in the Premier League top four they will be wearing stars on their shirts sleaves come next season.
+Whilst it may generate unjust circumstances such as Liverpool finishing seventh with Everton in fifth but the Reds qualifying for Europe ahead of their Merseyside rivals, it remains that if a team finish in the Premier League top four they will be wearing stars on their shirt sleaves come the next season.

-Another criticism of the plans is the removal of jeopardy from the group stages.
+Another criticism of the reforms is the removal of jeopardy from the group stages.
 For example, Barcelona may lose to Juventus and Bayern Munich in the expanded group stage; however, their route to the round of 16 will be contingent on them beating their ties against mid- and lower-ranked teams.
 In such circumstances, some feel the elite club match-ups would become glorified friendlies and lose broadcast appeal.
 Whilst this is accepted to be highly likely, the competitiveness and jeopardy in the current group stages in the Champions League’s current format is also low with groups typically going to seeding.

 Another criticism of the reforms is around the impact they will have on the domestic game.
 Crystal Palace chairman Steve Parish has been vocal in this regard, stressing that the likely removal of League Cup that will be required to free up calendar would have determinantal impact on finances lower down the domestic game due to the contribution the League Cup makes to the EFL’s broadcast revenues.

-A final, and arguably the strongest criticism of the reform plans, is the complexity of the new group stage.
+A final, and arguably the strongest criticism of the reforms, is the complexity of the new group stage.
 Under the current system, Champions League group stages have a fundamental logic; teams play three opponents home and away, with the top three going through.
 If you get 10 points, a club would be unlucky to not qualify for the round of 16.
 However, under the new system clear, home and away ties are lost and European fixtures become a random laundry list of clubs with a likely loss of clarity around what is required to qualify to the knock-out stage.

 The verdict: Killing the Golden Goose?

 Reform has been a constant in European competitions, as evidenced by the introduction of the UEFA Conference League from 2021/2022.
-However, there is a feeling that the proposed reforms represent the most fundamental shake-up of the competition since the initial introduction of the group stages.
+However, there is a feeling that the reforms represent the most fundamental shake-up of the competition since the initial introduction of the group stages.

 Since the introduction of the four-team groups stages in the 1990s, the Champions League has come to establish itself as the preeminent and most-watched club competition globally, and the trophy now rivals the World Cup as the highest honour in football for many players.